 The benefits on this page are not part of the FEHB contract or premium, and you cannot file an FEHB disputed claim about them.
-Fees you pay for these services do not count toward FEHB deductibles or catastrophic protection (out-of-pocket maximums).
+The fees you pay for these services do not count toward FEHB deductibles or catastrophic protection out-of-pocket maximums.
 These programs and materials are the responsibility of the Plan, and all appeals must follow their guidelines.
-For additional information contact the Plan at 800-464-4000 (TTY: 711).
+For additional information contact the plan at 877-KP4-FEDS (877-574-3337) (TTY: 711).

-Dental plans - Delta Dental 800-933-9312
+Dental plans -Delta Dental 800-933-9312